 The city of Havana is large and sprawling and you can be forgiven for looking at a map of Havana and wondering where the heck to start with finding a place to stay in Cuba’s capital city.
-There are some excellent neighbourhoods in Havana, some glorious casa particulars and some stunning hotels.
-In this guide on where to stay in Havana Cuba, we’ll cover the best neighbourhoods in Havana for your stay.
+There are some excellent neighborhoods in Havana, some glorious casa particulars, and some stunning hotels.
+In this guide on where to stay in Havana Cuba, we’ll cover the best neighborhoods in Havana for your stay.
 We’ll explain where the main tourist attractions are and what the characteristics of each part of Havana are.
-If you want to be close to the nightlife, the history and the culture of Havana, then we’ll cover what Havana’s best place to stay is.
+If you want to be close to the nightlife, the history, and the culture of Havana, then we’ll cover what Havana’s best place to stay is.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

 Most visitors to Havana will stay in Havana for at least 2 or 3 nights.
 They want to get a flavor for Cuba’s capital city.
 They want to see the main sights and then head off to other parts of Cuba.
 And the TLDR for where to stay in Havana is that most people on their first trip to Havana will stay in Old Havana, which is where most of the Havana tourist attractions are located.
 Where you stay in Havana is also dictated by how you plan on getting around Havana.
 There is public transport in Havana, but it tends to be crowded, hot and slow.
 There are hop-on hop-off tourist buses, but they don’t tend to go to some neighbourhoods.
 So you’ll need to consider how you plan on getting around the city – and there are lots of options for shared taxis, private taxis, classic cars, and a huge number of people walk too!
 So come on in and explore the different areas of Havana.

 The main neighbourhoods of Havana to stay in are

 - Centro Habana (also referred to as downtown Havana